Afters

 Understanding RealSelf's business model helps explain potential biases.
 The platform isn't a neutral review site—it's a lead generation service for cosmetic providers.

-• $Sponsored Listings — Surgeons pay to appear higher in search results
+• Sponsored Listings — Surgeons pay to appear higher in search results

-• $Premium Profiles — Enhanced features, larger photos, more visibility
+• Premium Profiles — Enhanced features, larger photos, more visibility

-• $Lead Fees — Surgeons pay for patient inquiries sent through the platform
+• Lead Fees — Surgeons pay for patient inquiries sent through the platform

 What this means for patients: Surgeons who pay more get more visibility—regardless of skill level.
 The platform has financial incentives to keep paying surgeons happy.
 Reviews that hurt paying surgeons may be moderated differently than others.